Horbenkodev/hugo-blog/content/posts/machine-learning-in-healthcare/index.md

 ---
-title: 'Machine Learning in Healthcare: Adding Value with Data Analytics'
+ceoTitle: "Machine Learning in Healthcare: Adding Value with Data Analytics"
+title: " How Machine Learning and Big Data Add Value to Healthcare"
+breadcrumbs: How Machine Learning and Big Data Add Value to Healthcare
+slug: machine-learning-in-healthcare
+draft: false
-publishDate: '2020-02-12T00:00:00Z'
+publishDate: 2020-02-12T00:00:00Z
-authors: []
+image: Machine-learning-in-healthcare.jpg
+og_image: Machine-learning-in-healthcare.jpg
 description: According to McKinsey, the U.S. healthcare system generates over 1 trillion gigabytes of data every year.
 An incredible volume, even in a world that produces more data annually than we have managed in the course of Human history.
-image: Machine-learning-in-healthcare.jpg
-og_image: Machine-learning-in-healthcare.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - ai-ml-team
+categories:
+  - machine-learning
 industries:
   - healthcare
-categories:
-- machine-learning
 ---
-Updated 10 September,2021

-***According to McKinsey, the U.S. healthcare system generates over 1 trillion gigabytes of data every year.
-An incredible volume, even in a world that produces more data annually than we have managed in the course of Human history.***
+According to McKinsey, the U.S. healthcare system generates over 1 trillion gigabytes of data every year.
+An incredible volume, even in a world that produces more data annually than we have managed in the course of Human history.

 Big data in healthcare is multifaceted, noisy, and dynamic.
 Almost every interaction, such as a doctor ordering medicine on behalf of a patient, or a receptionist booking an appointment, or an insurance company receiving updates from patients and providers following the completion of treatment, generates data.
 Vast quantities of it.